SKKbySSK/coast_audio/packages/dart_audio_graph/README.md

 ```

 #### Example: Wave mixing and write to file

 See the [example code](https://github.com/SKKbySSK/dart_audio_graph/blob/main/examples/audio_graph_demo/lib/main.dart).

 ## Audio Buffer

+### FrameBuffer

-You can manage audio buffers by using `AllocatedFrameBuffer` class.
+By using `FrameBuffer` subclasses, you can manage audio buffers easily.\
+You usually use the `AllocatedFrameBuffer` subclass.

-`AllocatedFrameBuffer` have `lock` and `unlock` methods to access the `RawFrameBuffer` which contains raw data pointer.
+`AllocatedFrameBuffer` have `lock` and `unlock` methods to access the `RawFrameBuffer` which contains the pointer to raw audio data.
 ```dart
 final buffer = AllocatedFrameBuffer(frames: 1024, format: format);
 final rawBuffer = buffer.lock();